Which subsurface drainage system to use

 - how fast the water enters the hole at various depths

-- the clay content just above and at moling depths (400 to 600 mm).
-Collect soil samples at these depths for later testing for mole drainage suitability.
+- the clay content just above and at moling depths (400mm to 600mm) —collect soil samples at these depths for later testing for mole drainage suitability

 This test will give a rough but useful indication of whether the soil is slowly or rapidly permeable.
-This test is best carried out a day or so after the hole has been dug to allow the water table to return to a stable level.
+It's best to do this a day or so after the hole has been dug to allow the water table to return to a stable level.

 To measure the soil water movement (hydraulic conductivity), calculate the following: